NhatNguyen-wakumo/newbie/JS/JavaScript-Part2.md

 7 == '7' #true
 ```
 ## console.log(0.1+0.2 === 0.3)
-_This must be false because triple equals just check only the same number even 0.1 + 0.2 = 0.3 is true._
+_This must be false because triple equals just check only the same number even 0.1 + 0.2 is equal to 0.3 is true._